 You can get canine clothing for any size dog, not just the little toy dogs.
 Whether they are store brought or even made, canine clothing will help keep your pet warm.
 You can even buy special booties for your pet to cover their paws.
 Also, if you put salt around your house to help with slick spots, remember that your pet’s paws can get irritated.
 So, it’s important to make sure that you wipe off their paws to avoid that.

 Take Shorter Walks

-Even when it's col outside, your pet still needs plenty of exercise.
+Even when it’s cold outside, your pet still needs plenty of exercise.
 However, if you are going to walk them outside, make it a shorter walk.
 You can also play indoor games like tug-of-war, fetch, or anything that will keep them moving to get some exercise.
 Also, make sure to keep your dog on a leash if you are walking them outside.
 Dogs can become disoriented, and if they get away from you, it may be hard to track them down.
 Plus, in some places, it’s a law.

 Never Leave Your Pet in a Vehicle

 As always, you never want to leave your pet unattended in a vehicle no matter what the weather is like.
 When it is cold, your vehicle will pretty much act like a rolling freezer with temperatures becoming dangerously cold.